emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 When adventurers and monsters engage, combat begins.
 During combat, time slows down and enters a fixed turn sequence.

-*   __Initiative:__ At the start of combat, all participants roll a special contested check, called Initiative, which is modified by perception.
+*   __Initiative:__ At the start of combat, all participants roll a special contested check, called Initiative which is modified by dexterity.
 Turn order proceeds from highest initiative to lowest.

 *   __Surprise:__ In some cases either the adventurers or their enemies get the drop on the other group.
 When this occurs, the surprised faction takes disadvantage on their initiative roll.